Former Bonyad Mostazafan exec’s network of “do-gooders” includes embezzlers and sex traffickers

 - Morteza Rafiqdoust

-Morteza received a life sentence for his role in a 123 trillion toman ($473 billion dollar) embezzlement scandal in 1995, but his sentence was commuted after only eight years.
+Morteza received a life sentence for his role in a 123 trillion toman ($473 million dollar) embezzlement scandal in 1995, but his sentence was commuted after only eight years.
 While incarcerated, Morteza Rafiqdoust was appointed the purchasing agent for Evin Prison, which allowed him to leave the facility as he desired.

-Morteza currently sits on the board of Dolatabad Trade, Construction and Technical Co. (see above) and was previously a board inspector 22 for Shafa Teb Naman, where his son Alireza Raqfiqdoust was an alternative inspector.
+Morteza currently sits on the board of Dolatabad Trade, Construction and Technical Company (see above) and was previously a board inspector 22 for Shafa Teb Naman, where his son Alireza Raqfiqdoust was an alternative inspector.

 According to public records, Shafa Teb Naman is in the business of “opening and managing elective surgery centers, opening and managing plastic surgery clinics, procuring hospital, lab, surgical and OR equipment, and drugs and implements used in plastic surgery,” as well as “the technical supervision and execution of anything pertaining to the construction, interior design, exterior design, and green spaces of residential and commercial buildings, government organizations,” and “import-export of all permissible products.”